slouderback/ECS171-group-project/README.md

 ## Discussion
 Now, let's discuss our different model performances as well as our process of designing them.
 ### First Model
 For our first model, we followed a design based on previous models that we have built for homework assignments, as well as Tensorflow documentation.
-This model was a prelimary attempt to get baseline results that we could improve upon.
+This model was a preliminary attempt to get baseline results that we could improve upon.
 The performance on our testing data was not great, at only 59% accuracy.
 These results are understandable, as it was our first blind attempt.
 The accuracy is decent, but there is definitely room for improvement.
 ### Second Model
 Our second model explored an additional method of data preprocessing through grayscaling all images of our dataset.
 This involves converting the RGB values of each pixel into a singular value.
 We removed a few hidden layers from the first model, yet found that the performance greatly improved.
 The accuracy of our second model jumped to 74%!
 As we can see, the image grayscaling resulted in an improvement in the performance of our model.
 The model performed perfectly on the training data, which could potentially be a sign of overfitting, but the performance on testing data is still quite good.
 ### Third Model